RochanMunikuntla/RochanMunikuntla/README.md

 Always building something that probably didn't need to be built from scratch... but I'm building it anyway.
 I write C++ more often than I probably should...

+**About me:**
+- I'm studying CSE in KL University, Hyderabad
+- Founder of Noeysis, an LMS built for engineering colleges
+- Passionate about Systems Programming, AI Systems and Backend Engineering
+- Hobbies: Playing chess, competitive programming and listening to music

 Reach me: munikuntla@rochan.in